fakruboss/Wordle/README.md

 letters with correct positions in the format a*b** (GREEN COLOR) => -

 and it displays a list of possible words filtered out by the above conditions and the same can be repeated till the correct word is found !

+NOTE : All the input has to be in CAPITAL letters